x-team/handbook/slack_channels.md

 **#travel**
 We love traveling, and we have quite a few almost-perpetual travelers.
 Everything about the digital nomad lifestyle, various destinations, helpful tips, and more, here.

+**#wellbeing*
+Anything related to mental health, psychology and general wellbeing.

 ## Outposts & Conferences